-- You can eat it as part of a canape, either on a blini, a cracker or even on our scrummy parsnip latkes (so easy! check out the recipe).
+- You can eat it as part of a canape, either on a blini, a cracker or even on my scrummy parsnip latkes.

-- If you wanted to be fancy, you could blend some up with our fave easy-to make vegan cream cheese, for a 'smoked salmon' dip.
-Or just have it on top of our parsnip latkes as we've shown in the photo below.
+- If you wanted to be fancy, you could blend some up with our fave easy-to make vegan cream cheese, for a vegan smoked salmon dip.
+Or just have it on top of our parsnip latkes as we've shown in the photos.

 These are the key ingredients for this vegan smoked salmon.

-Carrot: The humble carrot simply gets finely sliced, then gently simmered to soften it up, ready to take on the flavouring.
+- Carrot: The humble carrot simply gets finely sliced, then gently simmered to soften, ready to absorb the salty, smokey flavour.

-Here's how to make this vegan "smoked salmon" carrot lox.
-In summary you:
+Here's how to make this vegan smoked salmon carrot lox.

 For at least 2-3 hours, or overnight in the fridge.